Self-Managed VPS vs Managed VPS: Which is Right for You?

 • Enables manual server maintenance where you apply updates, manage security patches and monitor server health directly.

-• Includes bare server environment with no pre-installed tools or configurations unless manually added by the user.
+• Includes a bare server environment with no pre-installed tools or configurations unless manually added by the user.

 • Offers flexible software deployment by allowing you to install web servers, databases or developer tools as needed.

-Pros of self-managed VPS
+Pros of self-managed VPS hosting

 • Empowers experienced users to build and run advanced setups that require custom server environments or rare software stacks.